DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Ornate Medallion
 "It bears a cryptic inscription you can't quite read."
-- Whenever you channel mana of three different types in a single turn, gain 1 Gold.
+- Whenever you channel Mana of three different types in a single turn, gain 1 Gold.

 ### Petrified Skull
 "The weight of ages has turned it to stone."